Spot The Safety Violation: 5 Scissor Lift Safety Tips

 5 Scissor Lift Safety Tips

 To ensure workers safely use scissor lifts, employers should make sure that lifts are maintained as per the manufacturer’s recommendations.
-In addition, a FIOSA-MIOSA scissor lift safety fact sheet recommends these five tips for safe use of this equipment:
+In addition, the FIOSA-MIOSA recommends these five tips for safe use of this equipment:

 1. Worksite inspection.
 Because scissor lifts should be operated only on flat, level surfaces, inspect the worksite to ensure there are no uneven surfaces, drop offs or holes, bumps, floor obstructions or debris.
 Also, check for overhead hazards or other work/workers in the area where the lift will be operated.